starvagrant/toh/toh.markdown/road_trip_in_red.md

 “Break the rules of evidence gathering.”

 “It might work in journalism.
 You can keep sources anonymous.
-Everything has to be laid out in a scholarly journal.”
+Not history. everything has to be laid out in a scholarly journal.”

 “So then publish outside academia.”

-“Hmm... wait a minute.
-The sign, the print museum.”
+“Hmm... wait a minute," Creed pointed out the window.
+"The sign, you talked about.
+The print museum.”
 Dr. Creed pointed and Ali pulled the car over.
+The lettering of the sign was powder blue and terribly faded.
+It didn't look like an advertisement for anything, or at least not one likely to draw visitors.

 “You see signs of damage any where?”
 Ali asked.
+"The supposed 'accident'?"

 “No,” Dr. Creed, walking toward the sign, answered.

 “Maybe a dead end.
 We could try the print factory huh?”

-The was no response.
+Creed offered no response.

 “Hey Jonny, the print making factory?”

 Dr. Creed walked up to the sign and saw a dark red puddle.
 It trailed inexorably towards the sign.

-“Ali!
-Check this out!” he yelled.
+“You spotted something?"
+Ali yelled.
+He rushed over to Creed, who was momentarily startled to have the massive Arab behind him, then towering above him, looking down into the puddle.

 It was a thick red muck running up the corroded metal pole like a long open wound, as flesh ripped by a blade.
 It was the same color of the well water he had seen in his vision.